wengwanjiang/FoundSkelModel/README.md

   year={2025}
 }

-@article{wengUSDRL25plus,
+@article{wang2025foundation,
-  title={Foundation Model for Skeleton-Based Human Action Understanding}, author={Hongsong Wang and Wanjiang Weng and Junbo Wang and Fang Zhao and Guo-sen Xie and Xin Geng and  Liang Wang}, journal={Transactions on Pattern Analysis and Machine Intelligence}, year={2025}
+  title={Foundation model for skeleton-based human action understanding}, author={Wang, Hongsong and Weng, Wanjiang and Wang, Junbo and Zhao, Fang and Xie, Guo-Sen and Geng, Xin and Wang, Liang}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, year={2025}, publisher={IEEE}
 }
 ```